Mortgage Protection Insurance

 2. Complete your bank’s “notice of assignment” witnessed by your solicitor and return it to your bank together with your policy schedule.

-3. The insurance company will then note your mortgage lender’s interest completing the process.
+3. The insurance company will then note your mortgage lender’s interest in completing the process.

 Only if your lender is Ulster Bank should you return the notice of assignment to [email protected]